The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Restricted representations

-As these isomorphisms induce isomorphisms on any weight space and since the weight space dimensions coincide by Lemma \ref{lemma-resmul}, we get the statement (2) of the Lemma for the module $\rDelta_A(\lambda)^\prime$ instead of $\rDelta_A(\lambda)$.
+As these isomorphisms induce isomorphisms on any weight space and since the weight space dimensions coincide by Lemma \ref{lemma-resmul}, we can apply Lemma \ref{lemma-freeAmod}, which immediately yields the statement that we want to prove. \end{proof}